-We want to highlight that the instances of \cref{wcrt-upper-bound-is-tight} (or \cref{construct-extreme-instances} respectively) are also extreme for the case without release jitters, i.e. $\jitter=0$.
+In the case of jitter-free systems, i.e. $\jitter = 0$, the bounds simplify a lot.
 Then the tight upper bound is $P=\lcm_{i\leq n}p_i$; in fact, the upper bound of $c_n \cdot P$, which was given by Bonifaci et al. \cite[Lemma 1]{DBLP:conf/rtss/BonifaciMMW13}, can be improved to $P$.
 The proof is short:

 \begin{lemma} If $\jitter=0$, then $c_n/(1-\sum_{i<n}\frac{c_i}{p_i}) \leq r_n \leq P$. \end{lemma} \begin{proof} The lower bound is implied by \cref{wcrt-bounds}.
 For the upper bound see that